Kyle-Dav/jekyll-knowledge-base/_posts/2023-05-15-developmental-proposal.md

 ---
-layout: post
+date: 2023-05-15
 title: Developmental Proposal
+categories:
+  - cyber-security
 description: Research and proposals that need further development and/or implimentation.
-categories: cyber-security
-type: document
+type: Document
 ---

-# Development 1

 This is everything right here.

+## Titlewise

+Really, it's everything all together now.